thedrummeraki/csi2132-project/README.md

 ```

 ### How do I run this project?
 First of all, please clone and CD into the directory.
-Install all package by
+Install alls packages by
 running `bundle`.
 ```
 git clone git@github.com:thedrummeraki/csi2132-project.git